RockBrandeis/cs217b-AS/README.md

 ------------------------------------------------------------------------

-You will see more instruction on the README.md under assignment1 folder
+You will see more instruction on the README.md under the corresponding assignment folder